sourcegraph/handbook/content/departments/cloud/technical-docs/trial_mi.md

 ## Convert trial to paying customer

-When customer has decided to sign the deal, CE will inform [Cloud Team](../../cloud/index.md#team) via comment in Managed Instance Creation issue.
+When customer has decided to sign the deal, instance requestor will inform [Cloud Team](../../cloud/index.md#team) via comment in Managed Instance Creation issue.
 [Cloud Team](../../cloud/index.md#team) will modify GCP label `instance-type=production`.

 ## Teardown Trial Managed Instance

-When trial expires and customer do not wish to sign the deal, CE will open [Teardown Managed Instance request](../index.md#managed-instance-requests)
+When trial expires and customer do not wish to sign the deal, instance requestor will open [Teardown Managed Instance request](../index.md#managed-instance-requests)

 ## FAQ